January heatwave,

 deliver us from evil

-and please grant us sainthood
+and grant us sainthood

 with a metal straw!